freenet/freenet-core/docs/src/README.md

 Locutus is a global, [observable](https://en.wikipedia.org/wiki/Small-world_network), decentralized key-value store.
 Values are arbitrary blocks of data, called the contract's "state."
 Keys are cryptographic contracts that specify:

-* Whether a given state permitted under this contract
+* Whether a given state is permitted under this contract
 * How the state can be modified over time
 * How two valid states can be merged
 * How to efficiently synchronize a contract's state between peers